Maine State Senate District 1

 LEGISLATIVE WORK:

-The following chart is a compilation of legislation sponsored by Sen. Jackson during the 131st Legislature.
+The following chart is a compilation of legislation sponsored by Sen. Bernard during the 132nd Legislature.
 To learn more about each legislation and see where it is in the legislative process, click on the bill ID in the first column.
-View each vote cast by Sen. Jackson.
+View each vote cast by Sen. Bernard.

 For those viewing this page on mobile, you can view more columns by scrolling left-to-right through the embedded table.
 That same material is available by clicking the Bill ID.